poongodi2899-ship-it/Analyzing-Smart-City-Bike-Sharing-Data-using-Power-BI/README.md

 ## Analytical Insights

+## 1. Descriptive Analytics (What Happened?)

-- More than 70% of bike stations were operational and available for public usage.
+More than 70% of bike stations were in OPEN status, showing good operational performance.

-- Around 60%–75% of bike stands were actively utilized in major cities like Marseille and Lyon.
+Around 65%–75% of bike stands were actively utilized in major cities like Marseille and Lyon.
+Nearly 45% of stations supported banking facilities for users.

+## 2. Diagnostic Analytics (Why happened?)

+Approximately 30% of stations showed low or zero bike availability due to high demand or maintenance issues.
-- Several CLOSED stations showed 0 available bikes, indicating operational or maintenance issues.
+Several CLOSED stations had 0 available bikes and fully occupied stands, affecting service efficiency.
+Missing address values and inconsistent station records were identified and cleaned during data transformation.

+## 3. Predictive Analytics (What will happen?)

-- Approximately 20%–30% of stations may require additional bike allocation during peak demand periods.
+Around 20%–30% of stations may require additional bikes during peak usage periods.

-- Banking-enabled stations represented nearly 45% of total stations, while remaining stations operated without banking support.
+Cities with high station activity are expected to show increasing bike demand in future periods.
+Stations with consistently low availability may face future operational pressure without redistribution planning.

+## 4. Prescriptive Analytics (What should do?)

-- Proper bike redistribution and maintenance strategies can improve overall bike availability efficiency by 15%–20%.
+Proper bike redistribution can improve bike availability efficiency by nearly 15%–20%.
+Increasing bike stands in high-demand cities can reduce station overcrowding.
+Improving maintenance schedules for CLOSED stations can enhance operational performance and customer satisfaction.

 ## Conclusion